hsgubert/cassandra_migrations/README.md

 Migrated 1 version(s) up.
 ```

-For more details on available rake tasks and options, read [Rake Tasks](wiki/Rake Tasks).
+For more details on available rake tasks and options, read about [Rake Tasks](wiki/Rake Tasks).

 ## Query Helpers